-- Complete a minimum of 60 approved semester hour credits for Business Administration and Computer Science, or at least 62 approved semester hour credits in Community and Public Health. - Earn a cumulative grade point average of at least 2.00 in all coursework attempted at UoPeople. - Earn an overall grade point average of at least 2.00 in all courses taken in the major area of study. - Complete all requirements for the Associate's Degree in no more than 25 terms of active enrollment excluding any periods of separation from the University. - Complete the 5 required proctored exams.
+- Complete a minimum of 60 approved semester hour credits for Business Administration and Computer Science, or at least 62 approved semester hour credits in Community and Public Health. - Earn a cumulative grade point average of at least 2.00 in all coursework attempted at UoPeople. - Earn an overall grade point average of at least 2.00 in all courses taken in the major area of study. - Complete all requirements for the Associate's Degree in no more than 25 terms of active enrollment excluding any periods of separation from the University. - Complete the 5 required proctored exams in their chosen program of study.